HEALTHY HAPPY KIDS - PARENTS GUIDE TO WHAT MATTERS MOST

 Chickpeas, kidney beans, and black beans are great sources of fiber and protein as well as iron and zinc, key nutrients for the brain development that’s happening during this stage.

-BPA and sodium-free canned beans such as Eden organic are a quick option to choose if you don’t have time to prep and cook dried beans.
+BPA and sodium-free canned beans such as Eden organic are a quick option to choose if you don’t have time to prep and cook them.

 Tip: Rinse the salt and gooey stuff off canned beans before offering them to your toddler.